xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 in the United States is an offensive joke.
 These minority-owned companies receiving over $1B from ICE since 2014 are, it seems, largely in the various banal businesses of logistics and IT, enriching workers already in these largely white-collar sectors.
-Though contractors, like Akima, are actively in the business of jailing their “fellow” people of color, most contribute to the more abstract carceral regimes of the state, facilitating the ways in which a laser printer helps keep another child separated from their parents.
+Though contractors like Akima are actively in the business of jailing their “fellow” people of color, most simply contribute to the more abstract carceral regimes of the state, facilitating the ways in which a laser printer helps keep another child separated from their parents.

 Speaking of laser printers, finally, in “[Rain](/torn-apart/volume/2/visualizations.html#rain),” we see how ICE’s